-One day I found Ted on his own in the Crown bar, with his glass almost empty.
-I sat myself at his table and slid new pint of dark in front of him.
+One day I found Ted on his own in the Crown bar, nursing an empty beer glass.
+I sat at his table and slid a fresh pint of dark in front of him.
 “What’s this for,” he asked suspiciously.
 “For drinking,” I replied with a smile.
 We talked about mole catching for the length of time it took him to drink his free pint.
 All of a sudden Ted stood, downed the last mouthful, and walked off through the bar.
 He stopped at the door, turned to me, and shouted, “10 o’clock here on Sunday!”
 I had earlier asked if he would take me out on one of his mole catching trips, but he didn’t seem at all keen; on his way to the door, something had changed his mind.

 Dark grey oily smoke curled over the rear of his van and met with white steam hissing softly from the engine compartment.
 A door opened with the creaking squeal of unoiled hinges, to reveal the ghostly figure of Ted, aka Dai Mole, carrying two one-gallon tin cans.
 Lifting the bonnet, Ted leaned into a cloud of hissing steam to top-up the radiator with water from one can, and the engine oil from the other.
 I stress here that I’m not exaggerating; the van was a complete mess.
 Ted didn’t believe in road tax, MOT, or insurance.

-The molehills close to the hedge separating the field from the lawn, were given particularly intense scrutiny and much prodding with the metal spiked stick.
+The molehills close to the hedge, separating the field from the lawn, were given particularly intense scrutiny and much prodding with the metal spiked stick.
 At certain places of perceived importance, he pushed flagged bamboo sticks into the ground and muttered “oount runs” and an incantation: ‘Kill they oounts!”
-More careful inspection and muttering was carried out directly under the hedge.
+More careful inspections and mutterings were carried out around the hedge.
 Cautiously, Dai Mole pronounced, ” They oounts be livin’ under thar edge!”
 As if to confirm his statement, Ted patrolled the hedge once more, stopping now and again to insert the spiked end of his stick into the sod.
-He did a strange fast stomping dance immediately followed by the very deliberate action of pressing his ear to the knobbed end of his spiked stick.
-Ted listened intently for the all important underground noises.
+He did a strange fast stomping dance immediately followed by the very deliberate act of pressing his ear to the knobbed end of his spiked stick.
+Ted listened intently for the all-important underground noises.
 Every now and again, with an ear still glued to the stick, his face became strained and contorted and, looking skywards, he muttered his incantation: “Aye…kill they oounts!”
-Finally Ted thought for a few seconds and pronounced with certainty: ” Ooh…ar!
+Finally, Ted thought for a few seconds and pronounced with certainty: ” Ooh…ar!
 They oounts definitely be livin’ under thar edge!”

-Catching moles was a serious business for Ted; he surrounded the whole process with ceremony.
-His incantations, mutterings and weird dances suggest that mole catching is a calling requiring practiced mystical skills and hard won knowledge of mole psychology and behavioural patterns.
+Catching moles was a serious business for Ted; he surrounded the whole process in ceremony.
+His incantations, mutterings and weird dances suggest that mole catching is a calling requiring practised mystical skills and hard-won knowledge of mole psychology and behavioural patterns.
 In fact, catching a mole is a straight-forward business, but I’ve no doubt that Ted liked being the local country expert and found a certain degree of pride in the fact that the local community valued him and his services.
 I know that Ted trapped live moles to secretly transplant at his customer’s farms, close as possible to their houses.

 Moles aren’t all bad.
 In fact, they’re 99 per cent good.
-They aerate soil and provide free fertiliser.
-They eat a lot of grubs, and grubs eat grass roots.
+They aerate the soil and provide free fertiliser.
+They eat a lot of grubs, and grubs eat grass-roots.
 Love your moles!

 I hope everyone had a good Christmas, and I wish you all a happy and prosperous New Year.